AdobeDocs/commerce-operations.en/help/configuration/search/search-stopwords.md

 **To edit stopwords**:

-1. Log in to your Magento server, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
+1. Log in to your Commerce server, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Use a text editor to open a stopword file in the `<magento_root>/vendor/magento/module-elasticsearch/etc/stopwords` directory.

    CSV files use the naming convention `stopwords_<locale_code>.csv`.
 For example, the German stopword file is named `stopwords_de_DE.csv`.